ariahimself/ariahimself.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: PhD Candidate at Northeastern University

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: True # crops the image to make it circular
-  more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I have Undertaked up to 20 advanced pure mathematical courses alongside my main curriculum, providing a robust mathematical and formal foundation for addressing research challenges.

+I have Focused on chronic obstructive pulmonary disease (COPD) in my primary research, a prevalent lung ailment linked to smoking.
+I've published Machine Learning approaches addressing COPD challenges, including its heterogeneity.
+This work, reflected in couple journal papers, aims to understand why some heavy smokers don't develop COPD, offering potential preventive strategies.

+I have Contributed to top conferences with Technical Machine Learning papers, including 4 papers in NeurIPS (Ranked #2 in AI), 1 paper in ICLR (Ranked #1 in AI), 1 paper in AISTAT, and 1 paper in the Neural Network Journal.

+As a senior Ph.D. student, I've mentored junior students in their research endeavors, collaborating with them on multiple papers, fostering a collaborative and supportive research environment.